Quantum Invariants of 3-manifolds and NP vs #P: Introduction

 \subsection{The present work}

-Our main result is an analogue of Freedman's result in the case of 3-manifolds.
-Before getting to that result, we first show that the Witten-Reshetikhin-Turaev invariant of 3-manifolds is $\#$P-hard to approximate with exponentially small error.
-We assume that the input manifold is specified via a Heegaard splitting, i.e. a pair $(g, \alpha)$ where $g > 0$ is an integer and $\alpha$ is an element of the mapping class group MCG($\Sigma_g$) of the genus-$g$ surface.
-Recall that MCG($\Sigma_g$) is finitely-generated, which allows for a combinatorial description of the map $\alpha$.
-We denote the manifold formed by gluing two $g$-handlebodies along the gluing map $\alpha$ by $M_{g, \alpha}$.
+Our results are primarily concerned with the $SO(3)$ WRT and TV invariants at $r$th roots of unity, where $r$ is prime and at least five.
+These are the cases for which the crucial density result of Larsen and Wang holds~\cite{LarsenWang}.
+Our first result shows that these invariants are $\#$P-hard to calculate exactly, or even to approximate with a certain additive error.
+We will state our results for the case of WRT, and put off extensions to TV to later sections.
+We assume that the input manifold is specified via a Heegaard splitting, i.e. a pair $(g, \alpha)$ where $g > 0$ is an integer and $\alpha$ is a word in the standard generators of the mapping class group MCG($\Sigma_g$) of the genus-$g$ surface $\Sigma_g$.
+We denote the class of 3-manifolds homeomorphic to $(g, \alpha)$ by $M_{g, \alpha}$.
+Given a positive integer $r$, we denote the WRT invariant attached to $SO(3)$ at the $r$-th root of unity by $\WRT_r$.